-Hi, my name is Daniel Cavarretta and I am honored that you are taking the time out of your day to learn a little bit more about me!
-I am a passionate personal trainer and nutritional advisor who loves to help people achieve their fitness goals in a sustainable manner.
-I am a natural bodybuilder who enjoys rock climbing, powerlifting and learning in my free time.
+Hi, my name is Dan Cavarretta and I am honored that you are taking the time out of your day to learn a little bit more about me!
+I am a passionate personal trainer and researcher who loves to help people achieve their fitness goals in a sustainable manner.
 Here is my story:

 My athletic journey began as a scrawny adolescent.
 For much of my youth I suffered with Crohn's disease which prevented me from growing and gaining weight for multiple years.

 In the summer of 2008, I received surgery and sent my disease into remission.
 At this point in my life, I wanted to grow bigger and stronger.
 I wanted to be bigger because I constantly felt insecure about how tall the people around me were.
 I wanted to get stronger because I was always infatuated by muscle and strength.

 In the following years I managed to gain over 50 pounds and grow four inches.
 While my height is still no where near my peers, the muscle mass I grew helped give me self-confidence and provided me with a sense of accomplishment over the years.